-Be sure to wash your face gently with warm water before applying the oil and after rinsing the oil off with cool water, make sure that the towel you dry your face with is clean.
-With regards to the previous paragraph, spikenard is also a natural sedative and helps to relieve the body and mind of stress and anxiety.
+Spikenard oil is a natural antiseptic.
+So you can apply it to your skin as a means of clearing up any germs or debris.
+Things such as pollution particles or other impurities from your external environment can lead to dirty pores.
+Spikenard oil can also remove any excess oil and dead skin cells that clog up your pores.
+Be sure to wash your face gently with warm water before applying the oil.
+After rinsing the oil off with cool water, dry your face with a clean towel.
+With regards to the previous paragraph, spikenard is also a natural sedative.
+It helps to relieve the body and mind of stress and anxiety.

 Spikenard Essential Oil For Spiritual Use

-The ancient Egyptians also made frequent use of spikenard essential oil as a main ingredient in creating fragrances for beautification purposes, but also as a form of aromatherapy.
-Some have suggested that they also included spikenard oil in a mixture that was used to embalm their dead for it’s antibacterial and anti-fungal purposes, helping to slow the decay of the dead bodies.
+The ancient Egyptians used it as a main ingredient in creating fragrances for beautification purposes.
+Some have suggested that they also included spikenard oil in a mixture for embalming their dead.
+They say that the Egyptians used it for its antibacterial and antifungal purposes to slow the decay of the dead bodies.

-Nature’s path is the only true path in attaining a sense of higher peace and balance, unfortunately there is no ‘over-the-counter’ solution for that, and even if there was – I would never recommend that you use it.
+Nature’s path is the only true path in attaining a sense of higher peace and balance.
+Unfortunately, there is no ‘over-the-counter’ solution for that.
+And even if there was -- I would never recommend that you use it.

 — Parker Meditation (@MeditateinColo) March 4, 2017